 Alexandra works from a Client-Centred approach, and enjoys using a variety of techniques with clients, adapting interventions according to their changing needs, strengths, and interests.
 She especially loves using the expressive arts in therapy (like writing, sand, and art), and the lightbulb moment that happens when something a client’s been struggling with suddenly just clicks into place.
 She is endlessly amazed by the creativity and determination with which both small and grown-up people find ways to overcome their struggles and recreate their lives.

-When she’s not working, Alexandra enjoys hanging out with her husband and kids, writing stories and poetry, throwing herself into various creative projects, reading, and drinking Pepsi Max.
+When she’s not working, Alexandra enjoys hanging out with her husband and young kids, writing stories and poetry, throwing herself with great enthusiasm into various creative projects, and reading.

 Although the particular modalities and activities used in session do vary depending on the client’s needs and interests, both Kathy and Alexandra always work from a person-centred, trauma-informed, neuroscience-based perspective.
 For more information, and to make an appointment, see our contact page.